 Whenever a new level is added into a Mana-based system there should be an obvious improvement, but there are cases where it may be small, and others where it is so enormous that that you want to listen to your entire music collection because there is so much more to hear.

-Below is an ordinal scale for sizing improvements from any change to HiFi, whether from Mana tables, new HiFi components, cables, or switching from CD to 24-bit.
+Below is a scale for sizing improvements from any change to HiFi, whether from Mana tables, new HiFi components, cables, or switching from CD to 24-bit.

 For example, a Mana Clamp can be transformational.